-- The College supports several methods for recording lectures and presentations, both inside the classroom and remotely.
+- CAEN supports several methods for recording lectures and presentations, both inside the classroom and remotely.

 - The method used could depend on the type of recording, what is being recorded, where it is being made, and the intended audience.

 The Lecture Recording Service

 Screen Recording Software

 Screen recording can be used to create a video of anything shown on your computer screen, along with audio narration.
 One could record full lectures, but it is more commonly used for shorter recordings such as providing homework solutions or software tutorials.
 For example, the University offers access to Kaltura Capture, which is a software application providing webcam and/or screen recording capability for making instructional videos, which can then be published in U-M Canvas.
-The College also provides educational licenses for faculty to use Camtasia, a popular screen recording application that offers the ability to perform extensive editing and post-processing of recordings.
+Michigan Engineering also provides educational licenses for faculty to use Camtasia, a popular screen recording application that offers the ability to perform extensive editing and post-processing of recordings.